civican/legisinfo/44-1/bills/C-64/bill_text.md

 ### Section 6

-  **(1)** The Minister **must**, if the Minister has entered into an agreement with a province or territory to do so, make payments to the province or territory in order to increase any existing public pharmacare coverage — and to provide universal, single-payer, first-dollar coverage — for specific prescription drugs and related products intended for contraception or the treatment of diabetes.
+  **(1)** The Minister must, if the Minister has entered into an agreement with a province or territory to do so, make payments to the province or territory in order to increase any existing public pharmacare coverage — and to provide universal, single-payer, first-dollar coverage — for specific prescription drugs and related products intended for contraception or the treatment of diabetes.

   **(2)** For greater certainty, any agreement referred to in subsection (1) with a province or territory is to provide for first-dollar coverage to patients.